Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

   nodes instantiated from the data node configuration attached to the comparator.
 - _**properties**_: A dictionary of additional properties.

-# Scenario configuration from pipelineConfigs
+# Scenario configuration from pipeline configurations
 Here is a simple example assuming the pipeline configuration `pipeline_config` has already been created :

 ```python linenums="1"